 - Ask about safety procedures and how an accident might be handled.
 What will happen if your child is hurt or becomes ill while at the center?
 Will you be called or notified before you arrive to pick up your child?

 - Ask about the balance between structured and unstructured activities.
 What happens during naptime?
 How are babies put down for naps, and how often are they checked when sleeping?
+What if your child can’t go to sleep?

 - Make sure the center or day care home is clean, with enough space for children to play and adequate safety equipment.